Class: Sketchup::ToolsObserver Abstract

 Note:

-In SketchUp 6 and SketchUp 7, tool names on the Mac have their first few characters truncated.
-For instance, on Windows, a tool is “CameraOrbit”.
-On the Mac, is comes across as “raOrbit”.
-Therefore, use the tool_id to keep track of which tool you need to watch for, or use logic that corrects for the error.
+In SketchUp 6 and SketchUp 7, tool names on the Mac had their first few characters truncated.
+For instance, on Windows a tool name was “CameraOrbit”, while on the Mac it came across as “raOrbit”.
 This bug was fixed in SketchUp 8.0.
+Use tool_id if you need a stable identifier.

 Examples: